agnesATcartoDB/blog/_posts/2014-08-19-from-dream-house-to-earthquakes.md

 This map also appeared in three main Icelandic media outlets: [www.mbl.is](http://www.mbl.is/frettir/innlent/2014/08/19/forritarar_reyna_vid_bardarbungu/), [www.visir.is](http://www.visir.is/skjalftarnir-vid-bardarbungu-a-tiu-sekundum/article/2014140818912), [www.ruv.is](http://www.ruv.is/frett/skjalftarnir-vid-bardarbungu-a-10-sekundum)

+We asked Garcia why he decided to use CartoDB instead of any other platform and he remarked "CartoDB's ability to create Torque-based temporal animations out of the box is quite amazing.
+Once I had the data imported,  I was able to focus on presenting the data in the clearest possible way without having to worry about the internals of representing the time series."

 We are pleased to see media using our platform.
 If you want to do the same, go to [CartoDB](http://cartodb.com/), sign up for a free account and start creating your own maps.